In these terms and conditions:

 2.6 If we receive your notice of cancellation and supporting evidence after the date your tenancy is due to start, but before you have moved in, we will still release you from your contract but we will make an administration charge of £50 to cover our costs of finding and processing a replacement tenant and rent from the day your tenancy was due to start until we receive your notice of cancellation.

-2.7 If you are leaving University in accordance with the temporary or permanent withdrawal procedure, you may cancel your accommodation contract by giving us 8 weeks’ notice in writing.
+2.7 If you are leaving University in accordance with the temporary or permanent withdrawal procedure, (or if you are deferring your studies to a later academic year,) you may cancel your accommodation contract by giving us 8 weeks’ notice in writing.
 You must vacate the accommodation within the 8-week notice period, return your keys to us and provide our Accommodation Services department with a copy of your leaver’s form.
 Rent is payable until the end of the 8-week notice period, whether you live in the accommodation or not during that time.
 We will charge you a £50 fee towards our costs of dealing with your departure and finding a replacement tenant.